-Recent events throughout the world have evidenced that high-profile hackers and state-sponsored attempts at security breaches have been steadily increasing since 2020.
-It is becoming rapidly apparent that no sector is immune to becoming a victim of a data breach, including the airline industry, where the safety of crew and passengers is put at grave risk.
+Recent global events have demonstrated that high-profile hackers and state-sponsored security breaches have been steadily increasing since 2020.
+It is quickly becoming clear that no industry is immune to becoming a victim of a data breach, including the airline industry, where the safety of crew and passengers is jeopardised.

 The world was shocked by the recent seizure of a civilian Ryanair jet over Belarus airspace on May 23, 2021, en route to Lithuania from Greece.
 For those unaware of this incident, the passenger jet was forced by a Belarusian fighter jet to divert to Minsk under the pretense of having a bomb on board.
 Instead, Belarus’ KGB security operatives were on the hunt for a known dissident, journalist Roman Protasevich, a prominent critic of Alexander Lukashenko, Belarus’ authoritarian leader.

-On its own, the Belarus incident is enough to underline the importance of protecting passenger data from third parties, whether hackers or dangerous dictators.
-However, what is more concerning is that this is not a lone incident of a data security breach for the airline industry in the past year.
-It was recently announced that Air India had been hit by a massive data breach that compromised flyer data registered as far back as August 2011 through February 2021.
-If for nothing, this news further underscores the need to keep passenger data secure through compliance to major data security rules more important than ever.
+The Belarus incident alone is sufficient to emphasise the importance of safeguarding passenger data from third parties, whether hackers or dangerous dictators.
+Worryingly, this is not the first instance of a data security breach in the airline industry in the last year.
+It was recently announced that Air India had suffered a massive data breach that compromised flyer data from August 2011 to February 2021.
+If nothing else, this news emphasises the importance of keeping passenger data secure through compliance with major data security rules.

 What is Known about Air India’s Data Breach

 Air India announced in May 2021 that its customer database had suffered a massive security breach.
 It informed its affected passengers that the “breach involved some personal data registered between August 2011 and February 2021” and that “no password data was affected.”

 Approximately 4.5 million records may have been leaked in this massive security breach.
 Leaked data included passengers’:

 - Date of birth

 - Ticket information